 Distance Learning.
 Courses that are delivered in an alternative format, including two-way audio/video, telecourses, videotape/DVD and online options.
 These formats are designed for students who need flexibility in scheduling and instructional methods.

 Dual Credit.
-Two types of dual credit are available for high school students to take college coursework while they are enrolled in high school and after completing the application for Pellissippi State: Local Dual Credit and Statewide Dual Credit.
-Students may be awarded both high school and college credit.
+Credit available for high school students who take college coursework while they are enrolled in high school and after they complete the application for Pellissippi State.
+Two types of dual credit are available for high school students: Local Dual Credit and Statewide Dual Credit.
+Students may be awarded both high school and college credit for these courses.

 - Local Dual Credit: Taught by high school faculty, a high school course aligned to the College’s standards and with a required assessment set by Pellissippi State college faculty.
 Students who pass the assessment earn credits that are accepted and/or recognized by Pellissippi State.
 The College assumes full responsibility for the academic quality and integrity of partnerships established with high schools.